stsievert/dask-ml/docs/source/hyper-parameter-search.rst

   identical parameters and inputs will only be fit once.
 For composite-estimators such as ``Pipeline`` this can be significantly more efficient as it can avoid expensive repeated computations.

+- :ref:`Adaptive algorithms <adaptive>` like Hyperband, which
+    - uses previous estimator evaluation to determine which estimator to evaluate next.
+    - are (fairly) well suited for Dask's architecture.

 Both scikit-learn's and Dask-ML's model selection meta-estimators can be used with Dask's :ref:`joblib backend <joblib>`.